Does your dog have allergies? How would you really know if they’re real allergies or due to the food he’s eating?

 If you always use the same oil supplement, your dog may not be getting a good balance of omega fatty acids, which can cause allergy-like symptoms.
 Be 100 percent sure that your oils are fresh and have not gone rancid.
 Feeding rancid fats can cause allergy-like symptoms as well.
 It’s best to rotate fish and plant oils to offer the widest variety possible.

-EFAs can be used in a therapeutic way to reduce inflammatory response, especially fish and coconut oils.
-Start low and work up to the following dosage levels for each oil, alternating oil types daily.
+EFAs can be used in a therapeutic way to reduce inflammatory response, especially phytoplankton and coconut oil.
+Start low and work up to the recommended dosage levels for each.

 Often where there’s enzyme deficiency, there’s digestive disease.